Is this your typical day…

 Attention-Deficit Hyperactivity Disorder Fact Sheet, CDC, 2019

-Even though what you are currently doing isn’t working, I promise you that when we use neuroscience to change behavior, any behavior can improve including difficulties listening, keeping their room clean, and getting their tasks done in a timely manner.
+Even though what you are currently doing isn’t working, I promise you that when we use neuroscience to change behavior, any behavior can improve including difficulties listening, keeping their room clean, and getting their tasks done on time.

-Learning how to improve cognitive control is central to creating that change that helps kids self-regulate their behavior, thinking, and attention.
+Learning how to improve cognitive control through executive function training for adults and kids is central to creating that change that helps kids self-regulate their behavior, thinking, and attention.

 It is important to focus on strategies that improve executive functioning skills